by Dr. R. Kay Green

-In that spirit, here are 20 ways to grow your business in 2020:
+In that spirit, here are 20 ways to grow your business:

 - Join more clubs.
 This includes not only networking groups, but also clubs that are dedicated to other things.
 The more people you meet, the more potential clients are in your circle.
 Obviously, you should not push sales too hard on everyone you meet.
 But make sure they know what you do.